All Products

 • Query acceleration

-The value of a field in a search index is the value of the field that has the same name in the data table for which the search index is created.
-The data types of the two values must match.
-The following table describes the matching rules.
+The value of a field in a search index is derived from the value of the corresponding field in the data table.
+The data types of these fields must match.
+The following table describes the mappings between field data types in search indexes and data tables.

 Long